 Belli & Belli, 1989

-Five parishes were consolidated into St. Benedict the African in the 1980s.
-Unlike most Catholic churches in Chicago, which were built by and for European immigrants, St. Benedict was designed specifically for its predominantly African American community.
-The result is a Modernist church—named for a slave in 16th-century Italy who followed Francis of Assisi—that takes inspiration from the form of traditional African huts.
-The round nave is surmounted by a soaring arched wooden ceiling, and ample light floods in around the perimeter to sustain lush vegetation.
-The interior features hand-carved wooden furniture and sculpture, contemporary stained glass, a 200-pound hand-woven tapestry and other original artwork.
-The church's full-immersion stone baptismal pool holds 10,000 gallons of water, making it one of the nation’s largest.
+Eight parishes were consolidated into St. Benedict the African in the 1980s, the building was designed specifically, with and for, its predominantly African American community.
+The result is a Modernist church--named for an enslaved person in 16th-century Italy who followed Francis of Assisi--that takes inspiration from the form of traditional African huts.
+The round nave is surmounted by a soaring arched wooden ceiling and ample light floods in around the perimeter to sustain lush vegetation.
+The interior features hand-carved wooden furniture and sculpture, contemporary stained glass a 200-pound hand-woven tapestry.
+The Ann and Arthur Eiland Art Gallery, adjacent to the nave, displays original artwork that relates the work of the community.
+The church's full-immersion stone baptismal pool holds 10,000 gallons of water, making it one of the world’s largest.